cloudnosys logo

 🐛 BUG FIXES #

-In our continued effort to make Cloudnosys the most reliable security platform, we eliminated a few bugs in the platform in the past few months!
+In our continued effort to make Cloudnosys the most reliable security platform, we eliminated a few bugs on the platform in the past few months!

 Here’s a quick rundown on some of the top fixes: